Posted 31 December 2012 - 03:03 AM

 I'd review this content with your doctor for accuracy, but this page has lots of info:

-Post-W30 in December - Melbourne, Australia - Roll Call: November Whole30s - Gluten Intolerant & MTHFR-gene
+January 2015 Whole30 & January 1st Group Thread - Melbourne, Australia - Gluten Intolerant & MTHFR-gene

 You can start your own log in just a few clicks.
 Go to the Forum main page > under Community is Your Whole30 Log > Start New Topic.
 If you also tick Follow This Topic, you'll get a message when other people interact with your log.